andycranston/justlf/README.md

 ASCII text file (named on the command line) in a similar fashion to the `dos2unix` command.

-However, there are two differences to the `dos2unix` command.
+However, there are differences between the `justlf` command and the `dos2unix` command:

-First difference: the file mode/permissions are preserved.
-The `dos2unix` command can do this via the `--keepdate` / `-k` option but `justlf` does this by default.
++ If the file is already stripped of carriage return characters then the file is not modified.
+The `dos2unix` command always rewrites the file even if it does not have to.

-Second difference: the `justlf` command will detect if the last line in the file needs to have a final linefeed/newline character (\n) added to the end.
-The `dos2unix` command does NOT do this.
++ If the last line in the file does not end in a linefeed/newline character (\n) then the `justlf` command will add one.
+This prevents a file having an "Incomplete last line" (a message the vi editor will report when editing such a file).
+The `dos2unix` command leaves incomplete last lines as they are.

++ The `justlf` command has a strict (some might say too strict) interpretation of what a plain ASCII text file looks like.
+It is the ASCII charcater codes between 32 and 126 inclusive and codes 10 (\n), 13 (\r) and 8 (\t).
+The `dos2unix` command

++ The `justlf` command chevks that the file is writable by the user running the `jutlf` command.

++ The `justlf` command checks the file is owned by the same user running the `justlf` command.

 The `justlf` command is intended for the UNIX/Linux platform and it takes the name of a file on the command line.
 The file is examined to